benburrill/halt_is_defeat/README.rst

 You can even mix and match:
 ``empty @is_you(string mode, const int[] args)``

-In addition to convenience, an advantage to this is that the cycle count reported by ``spasm`` won't get artificially inflated by parsing code, which is useful in evaluating the performance of your time-traveling algorithms.

 Caveats:

 - You may only have at most one array in the parameters of ``@is_you``.